lexyan/console-client/README.md

 # pCloud Console Client

 This is a simple linux console client for pCloud cloud storage.
+Add loading user, pass, mount from environment variables.
+Allow other user to write in the mounting point.
+Must add in the /etc/fuse.conf: user_allow_other.

 ## Required libraries
 [Zlib](http://zlib.net/)  A Massively Spiffy Yet Delicately Unobtrusive Compression Library.